newrelic/docs-website/src/data-dictionary/events/BrowserInteraction/monitorAccountId.md

   - JavaScriptError
 ---

-The Synthetics account from which you are running the monitor.
+The synthetic monitoring account from which you are running the monitor.